‘Climate Change’ tops Earth Day Words that Changed the World

-Austin, Texas, April 22, 2013.
-Since the first Earth Day was celebrated as en ‘environmental teach-in’ on April 22, 1970 a whole new vocabulary has entered the English Language.
+Since the first Earth Day was celebrated as an ‘environmental teach-in’ on April 22, 1970 a whole new vocabulary has entered the English Language.
 The Global Language Monitor has determined the top new words and new ‘senses’ of old words that have been engendered since that first Earth Day in 1970.
 The words are ranked by order of present-day usage in the English-speaking world.
-The study was completed the second week of April 2013.
+The study was updated the second week of April 2014.

 The words analyzed are but the most profound examples of a movement that has been gaining momentum at least since the 1960s.

 GLM used their Narrative Tracker methodologies to determine and rank the Earth Day words.
 The criteria included determining which words have had an impact on the environmental movement and/or were influential in its growth.

 The Top Words Engendered by Earth Day and the Environmental Movement since 1970 are listed below.

 Rank/Word/Last Year’s Rank/Definition

 1. Climate change (4) — Now used twice as much as the term ‘global warming’.
 Originally favored by those who think the warming of the planet is primarily dues to long-term atmospheric cycles.